OpenScienceMOOC/Main/Production_Files/creating_moodle.md

 If you have only small changes to do, you can find a moodle instance to work with, and use h5p.org for creating interactive contents.
 Each small step can take quite long, so if you are planning to do a lot of stuff (including h5p content), you better install a moodle instance on your computer directly (it will save your nerves!)

 To make a local installation, check the moodle.org page: https://download.moodle.org/releases/latest/ (check osx and windows packages !).
-Then install h5p interactive content plugins: https://h5p.org/moodle
+Then install h5p interactive content plugins: https://h5p.org/moodle.
+You may need to change some variables in the php.ini file and **restart your computer**.

 ## collaborative working